-If a listing is not for a lawful reason set out in the Act, you can apply to the Tribunal to request an order that the listing be removed.
-You must apply to the Tribunal within six months of becoming aware of your listing.
+If a listing is not for a lawful reason set out in the Act, you can apply to QCAT to request an order that the listing be removed.
+You must apply within six (6) months of becoming aware of your listing.